-- 935. The relevant matters for the Authority's consideration in whether there should be an allocation of a part of forecast costs (and of total revenue) to the provision of services other than reference services are: - the quantum and nature of the non-reference services that may reasonably be expected to be provided during the 2011 to 2015 access arrangement period; and - whether part of the costs included in the total revenue can be attributed to provision of non-reference services and, hence, should be allocated to these services rather than allocated to reference services. - The Authority has also considered whether any non-reference services should be explicitly declared to be rebateable services and, if so, the terms of rebate mechanisms. - 937.
+- 935. The relevant matters for the Authority's consideration in whether there should be an allocation of a part of forecast costs (and of total revenue) to the provision of services other than reference services are: - the quantum and nature of the non-reference services that may reasonably be expected to be provided during the 2011 to 2015 access arrangement period; and - whether part of the costs included in the total revenue can be attributed to provision of non-reference services and, hence, should be allocated to these services rather than allocated to reference services. - 936.
+The Authority has also considered whether any non-reference services should be explicitly declared to be rebateable services and, if so, the terms of rebate mechanisms. - 937.
 In a submission to the Authority subsequent to lodging the proposed revised access arrangement, DBP indicates that non-reference services may comprise: - park & loan, storage and delivery services; - spot services; - interruptible services; - co-mingling services; - commissioning services; - inlet swap services; - out of specification gas services.471 - 938.
-DBP does not forecast any utilisation of these pipeline services in the 2011 to 2015 access arrangement period.
-472 Past sales of non-reference services supports DBP's contention of there being limited sales of non-reference services for the 2011 to 2015 access arrangement period.
-DBP indicates that there was limited provision of non-reference services during the 2005 to 2010 access arrangement period, with revenue from non-reference services amounting to \$[value redacted due to confidentiality claim by DBP - redacted information is contained in confidential Appendix 4.] million, with almost \$ [value redacted due to confidentiality claim by DBP - redacted information is contained in confidential Appendix 4.] million of that revenue being earned in 2009 and the first half of 2010, largely as a consequence of the Varanus Island explosion.
-This amount of revenue and sale of non-reference services in the 2005 to 2010 access arrangement period is small relative to the total revenue that was determined for reference services in that period of over \$1.5 billion in nominal terms.
+DBP does not forecast any utilisation of these pipeline services in the 2011 to 2015 access arrangement period.472 Past sales of non-reference services supports DBP's contention of there being limited sales of non-reference services for the 2011 to 2015 access arrangement period.
+DBP indicates that there was limited provision of non-reference services during the 2005 to 2010 access arrangement period, with revenue from non-reference services amounting to \$21.9 million, with almost \$11 million of that revenue being earned in 2009 and the first half of 2010, largely as a consequence of the Varanus Island explosion.
+This amount of revenue and sale of non-reference services in the 2005 to 2010 access arrangement period is small relative to the total revenue that was determined for reference services in that period of over \$1.5 billion in nominal terms. - 939.
+However, the Authority considers that there could be some sales of these nonreference services during the 2011 to 2015 access arrangement period.
+As DBP expects that the firm full-haul capacity of the DBNGP will be fully contracted for the 2011 to 2015 access arrangement period, it is possible that users of the DBNGP will seek to meet requirements for additional service requirements through nonreference services.
+Moreover, the Authority is aware that there are some significant gas users that do not hold gas supply and gas transmission contracts, but rather look to secure gas supplies through short-term arrangements, which may include non-reference services provided by DBP.

-DBP, 7 January 2011, Submission #35.
+471 DBP, 7 January 2011, Submission #35.

-DBP, 7 January 2011, Submission #35 paragraph 5.2.
+472 DBP, 7 January 2011, Submission #35 paragraph 5.2.